Mr Gary Griffin

 Roy started his working life as a teacher, after which he became Education Officer for a Local Authority before spending ten years in the civil service which led to him travelling around Europe negotiating bi-lateral and multi-lateral treaties for HM Government.
 Between 1999 and 2019, Roy was Clerk to the United Westminster Schools/Grey Coat Hospital Foundation.
 In January 2020, he was appointed interim CEO of the Challenger Multi Academy Trust which had primary and secondary schools in Bedford and Essex.
 He is currently Chair of the VOCES8 Foundation, a charity dedicated to music education; a Director of the City of London’s Academy Trust; Vice Chair of the City of London Academy Trust; and Chair of Governors of Highgate Hill Academy.
 He was also an inaugural member of the City of London’s Education Board; chaired the Independent Schools Pension Scheme committee and was a board member of the Teachers’ Pension Scheme.
 He is Vice Chair of the Confederation of School Trusts and represented it on the Independent and State School Partnership group.
 More recently, he joined the board of BrainCanDo which is looking at the development of children’s brains and how neurological research can influence teaching and learning.
 In June 2021, he was installed as Master of the Worshipful Company of Educators.

-Chair of Student & Curriculum Committee
+Chair of Students and Curriculum Committee

 Ms Hazel Hughes